ShilpaPBhat/Panel-Data-Analysis/README.md

 This exercise was the part of Econometrics and Time Series coursework at The University of Texas at Dallas.

-Traffic fatalities are the third-leading cause of death due to injury (non-health and disease related) in the U.S One of the reason could be traffic fatalities due to drunk driving.
+Traffic fatalities are the third-leading cause of death due to injury (non-health and disease related) in the U.S <br>
+One of the reason could be traffic fatalities due to drunk driving.
 One third of traffic fatalities are due to drunk driving.
-So here in this project we are analyzing how do druk driving laws affect traafic deaths.
+So here in this project we are analyzing how do druk driving laws affect traffic deaths.

 ## Data Description